pebble-dev/pebble-dev.github.io/howto.md

 Part one: connect the watch to the phone.
 This procedure is basically the same as for iOS.
 Notable exception for part 1:
 * Install the [Pebble app from the Play store](https://play.google.com/store/apps/details?id=com.getpebble.android.basalt).

-Part two: connect the Pebble app to the Rebble Web Services.
+Part two: connect the Pebble app to Rebble Web Services.

 * On the phone, open the default browser (most likely Chrome), and go to [auth.rebble.io](https://auth.rebble.io/).
 * You are greeted with a number of ways to sign in.
 Choose one and sign in. **Remember your sign in credentials!** You will return to the Rebble site, and are greeted with "You're all set!".
 Read the page, then tap the "get started now" link in the first paragraph.